Manidills/E2A/README.md

 **Documents are an indispensable part of our daily lives, essential for the smooth operation of various industries.
 While numerous tools like pdf2docx, smallpdf, ilovepdf, etc., are available for converting formats and correcting grammar, there seems to be a significant gap when it comes to efficiently analyzing and extracting valuable data from large documents.
 The need for a tool that addresses this specific requirement has become increasingly crucial in today's fast-paced world.**

 The project aims to provide a comprehensive solution for converting documents or ebooks to audio, analyzing documents, and facilitating question and answering on the extracted data.
-The extracted data is saved to an IPFS (InterPlanetary File System) service such as **Moralis/pinata, nftport, nft storage, web3 storage, light house, estursay**.
+The extracted data is saved to an IPFS (InterPlanetary File System) service such as **Moralis/pinata, nftport, nft storage, web3 storage, light house, estuary**.
 IPFS is a decentralized and distributed file system that offers numerous benefits such as content addressing, data immutability, and censorship resistance.

 By leveraging the power of IPFS, this project not only provides advanced features but also addresses the day-to-day challenges faced by people in managing and accessing information.
 Whether you are a student, professional, or simply someone who wants to consume content more efficiently, our project offers a range of functionalities that can significantly enhance your experience.